Euphorbia epithymoides

 Euphorbia epithymoides, the cushion spurge, syn.
 E. polychroma, is a species of deciduous flowering plant in the family Euphorbiaceae, native to Libya, Turkey and East, Middle, and Southeast Europe.
 It is a compact, clump-forming, herbaceous perennial growing to 45 cm, bearing terminal cymes of acid yellow flower-heads (cyathia) in spring and summer.
 The cultivar 'Major' has gained the Royal Horticultural Society's Award of Garden Merit.

+Taxonomy

+Euphorbia epithymoides was named by Carl Linnaeus in 1762.
+It is classified in the genus Euphorbia within the wider Euphorbiaceae family and has three accepted subspecies.